discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

   />
 If you can afford to give up some healing for extra group DPS, you can swap out Virtues for Radiance.
 Your 3rd utility will then be either <Skill name="Bane Signet" /> or <Skill name="Signet of Wrath"/> to share the passive through <Trait name="Perfect Inscriptions"/> .
 In Condition-based groups you can also take advantage of the extra shared 216 <Attribute name="Condition Damage" /> from triggering <Trait name="Wrath of Justice" />.
 The advantage of this trait line is the increased group DPS.
-It gives up some passive healing from Virtues, the lower cooldown on Tomes and the 3rd open utility slot to achieve this.
+It gives up some passive healing from Virtues, the lower cooldown on Tomes, and the 3rd open utility slot to achieve this.

 </Card>